pyfibers package¶

 from PyFibers import build_fiber, FiberModel fiber = build_fiber(fiber_model=FiberModel.MRG_INTERPOLATION, diameter=10, n_nodes=25)

-- pyfibers.fiber.build_fiber_3d(fiber_model, diameter, path_coordinates, shift=0, shift_ratio=None, center_shift=False, **kwargs)¶
+- pyfibers.fiber.build_fiber_3d(fiber_model, diameter, path_coordinates, shift=0, shift_ratio=None, center=False, **kwargs)¶

 Generate a 3D fiber model in NEURON based on a specified path.